 Tower of God: Rachel's last words to Baam: "Sorry.
 You have to die here."

 The Order of the Stick.
 Roy and Belkar are in a gladiator arena in the Empire of Blood (complicated story), and when he sees a peg-legged man threatening Elan with a shiv, he punches him.
-Before this, however, he apologizes, saying that what he's about to do, "Does not, in any way, reflect my beliefs of the differently-abled."
+Before this, however, he apologizes, saying "I just wanted to let you know that this in no way reflects my views on the differently-abled."

 Goblins has a villainous example in the form of Psionic Minmax, who apologises to the Kin from his universe that his plans necessitated him to kill her 817 times.
 That doesn't stop him killing her for the 818th time though.